 For many people, updating themes using widget is not one of the easiest tasks.
 On average, it takes five or ten minutes but for amateurs, you might take hours trying to widgetize your theme.
 Widgetizing a theme requires some basic coding knowledge.
 One needs to be well conversant with elementary PHP editing skills and limited HTML coding experience.
+Easy to follow tutorial with step-by-step instructions how to start a blog or how to make a website using WordPress with build in drag and drop page builder.

 Regardless of your coding experience however, updating your theme using widgets does not have to cost you a fortune.
 You can easily achieve it on your own, provided you take closer considerations in following easy steps.
 So what are these steps?